givemepower8/Phaser3Practices/docs/COC.md

 Warden must follow and cover the majority of them so bowlers can get some extra HP.
 Once the group of bowlers is locked by eagle artillery, Warden must use the ability, otherwise the group of bowlers will be wiped off.

-google "3 star bowler th12"

 Bowler and Witch (BoWitch) with wall wrecker

 <https://www.clashtrack.com/en/v/9_K9levlTzM/top-tips-for-bowitch-attack-strategy-explained-clash-of-clans>

+Bowler Witch and Healer

+With healers, you can do a powerful queen charge first or just mix the healers with bowler and witch.

+Or you can have a powerful queen charge first, queen should destroy as many defences as possible.
+Otherwise, bowlers are very easy to get destroyed.

+- 5 Healer
+- 17 Bowler
+- 8 Witch
+- 4 Wall breaker
+- 4 Archer
+- 3 Rage spell
+- 1 Jump spell
+- 1 Poison spell
+- 2 Freeze spell
+- Wall wrecker and CC 1 PEKKA + 1 Ice Golem + 1 Rage spell

+Bowler Witch Bat

+- 1 Balloon
+- 1 Electro dragon
+- 2 Ice Golems
+- 12 witches
+- 6 Bowlers
+- 1 Pekka
+- 2 Wizard
+- 2 Archer
+- 7 Bat spell
+- 1 Poison
+- 3 Freeze
+- Wall wrecker and CC 1 PEKKA + 1 Ice Golem + 1 Rage spell

 Bowler Witch and Bat

-- 2 Golem
+- 2 Golem or Ice golems or equivalent giants
 - 10 Witch
 - 16 Bowler
 - 2 Minion
 - 7 Bat spell
-- 1 rage spell
+- 1 Rage spell
-- 2 freeze spell
+- 2 Freeze spell
 - Wall wrecker and CC 5 Bowler + 1 Rage spell

-Bowler and Queen charge

-To three star with bowler strategy, it's better to have a powerful queen charge first, queen should destroy as many defences as possible.
-Otherwise, bowlers are very easy to get destroyed.

-Bowler farming
+Bowler Pekka farming

+See the Pekka smash strategy bellow

 While looting, bowler strategy is very effective for looting dark elixir.
 Targeting the dark elixir usually close to town hall, send the wall wrecker followed by meat shield (giants or golems), heros, healers and bowlers.
 With rage spell, one healing spell and warden's ability, bowlers should be able to destroy the dark elixir storage in the long range.
 If the town hall is the area, it's very easy to get 50% more destruction rate and the town hall so to get 2 star.
 But most of the bowlers will be lost.

-#### TH12 level 6 Miner / level 9 hog rider

-- Level 6 miner HP 870, move speed 32, DpS 120 with attacking speed 1.7s.
-- Level 9 hog riders HP 920, move speed 24, DpS 161 with attacking speed 1.

-Usually at this stage, you are facing TH12 level 5 with Giga tesla and multiple inferno tower which will destroy the miners or hog riders extremely quickly.

-If 5 hog riders managed to reach the inferno tower not covered by other defences, within 4 to 5 seconds they should be able to take down the inferno.

 #### TH12 level 8 PEKKA